gary-harlow/HESXRD-Analysis-Toolkit/docs/source/tutorial.rst

 .. image:: ./images/tutorial10.png

-It is somewhat noticeable that the CTR still curves a bit towards the top and this is due to the sample being somewhat misaligned.
+The CTR still curves a bit towards the top here and this is due to the sample being somewhat misaligned.
 It can be fixed by optimising the various parameters such as angle offset, angle of incidence, sample-detector distance and the Center Pixel.
 Alternatively (as with this data) the sample was not accurately aligned durng the experiment.
 However, it is still possible to extract the CTR data as in the next section.

 Further information about plotting with mayavi can be found on their site: